H-1B Cap Gap Extension

 - Approved: If your H-1B petition is approved, your OPT authorization is extended to September 30.
 If your OPT authorization already expired but you were in your 60-day grace period at the time of filing, your F-1 status is extended to September 30.

 The cap gap extension of F-1 status is automatic.
 It begins when your employer submits the H-1B petition to USCIS.

 To obtain documentation of your F-1 status extension, email the following information to the International Student Liaison at email:

 - Is your employment information up-to-date?
-Check the SEVP Portal, and if necessary, submit an OPT Reporting Form.
+Check with the International Student Liaison at WWU

 - State in your email how you would like to receive your new I-20 (pick-up at ISS or mailed; if you prefer mail, include your mailing address).

 - Attach proof of your H-1B petition.

 If your H-1B petition is:

 - Filed: submit a copy of the petition and FedEx, UPS, or USPS Express/certified mail receipt to the International Student Liaison.
 (If your regular OPT authorization is valid through June 1, do not request a new I-20 based on H-1B filing only.
 Wait for the receipt or approval notice.)

 - Selected for receipting: submit a copy of the I-797 Notice of Action (receipt notice) to the International Student Liaison.